 This term means the entity with which the SBA contracts to perform administrative tasks associated with the operations of the FHCF.
-The current Administrator is Paragon Strategic Solutions Inc., 8200 Tower, 5600 West 83rd Street, Suite 1100, Minneapolis, Minnesota 55437.
-The telephone number is (800) 689-3863.
+The current Administrator is Paragon Strategic Solutions Inc.

 (5) Authorized Insurer

 This term is defined in Section 624.09(1), Florida Statutes.